“If you don't control your mind, someone else will.” John Allston.

 Since culture and markets lack physical Markov blankets, their 'boundaries' can instead be seen in terms of the information and practices that define them.
 These boundaries are more fluid and permeable than physical ones, and 'active states' in these contexts may refer to decision-making processes, the dissemination of cultural artefacts, or market signals that influence economic behaviour.

-In framing 'agency' in observer-relative terms for these nonphysical phenomena, an instrumentalist perspective emerges which would view markets and cultures as 'agents' insofar as they effectively coordinate individual actions and information processing towards collective outcomes.
+In framing 'agency' in this way — an instrumentalist perspective emerges which would view markets and cultures as 'agents' insofar as they effectively coordinate individual actions and information processing towards collective outcomes.
 Going on the precis piece from Ramstead earlier, he made it clear that newer formulations of the free energy principle already support this type of configuration i.e. “dynamic dependences … not physical boundaries”.

-The interesting part is that these virtual agents can influence and diffuse the behaviour and agency of the physical agents via top-down causation.
+The interesting part is that these virtual agents can influence and diffuse the behaviour and agency of the physical agents via top-down causation, much like socially-embedded categories influence our own behaviour.

 Strange bedfellows